Freakwill/reports/2025-02/local models.md

 *Remark.* $K(x,y)$ could be seen as the joint distribution (un-normalized) of $x$ and $y$.

+*Remark.* Please note that the localization method is different from the kernel method.
+There are many connections between the two, but there are also obvious differences.
+However, the two can definitely be unified.

 #### Normalization

 $\tilde{K}(x,y):=K(x,y)/\int K(x,y)\mathrm{d}y$, the denominator must be positive.